Wild Onion Grass & Wild Garlic – Identification and Control

 Killing Wild Onions or Wild Garlic with Chemicals

-Since neither are ‘broad leaf’ the common weed killers don’t work well.
+Since neither are ‘broad leaf’ the common weed killers don’t work well on Onion Grass or Wild Garlic.
+This is the same problem you have may have noticed on controlling Nutsedge.
 Broad leaf weeds have a lot of surface area that the herbicide can stick.
 Wild onions, and wild garlic in particular have small surface area, meaning that it is harder to apply a lot of herbicide.
 In addition to this, they have a slight waxy coating to protect themselves.
 So, smaller surface area combined with a coating that sheds weed killer means that most weed killers may not be effective.
 In addition to that – they have a bulb deep in the ground, that can store a lot of energy to help the plant survive a herbicide attack.
 Thus, you have a trifecta of herbicide resistance, small round leaves, waxy coating, and an energy filled bulb to resist herbicide.
 So – you can kill it with conventional herbicides that won’t harm your lawn, but it may take a loooong time.

 When should I spray wild onions and garlic?

 Well, if you have a ridiculous infestation, then you should apply your herbicides after mowing, when the center of the stalks have been cut and are exposed.
+Or, follow the advice above and apply Imazaquin in the Fall.
 This will raise the probability that enough chemical will enter the plant to kill the bulb.

-Glysophate (round up) will kill it, and everything else, but may require multiple applications.
+Glysophate (round up) will kill it, and everything else, but may require multiple applications, and benefits from the wild onion plant having been just mowed to expose the interior stalk.
 Regulare 2-4-D/Cambria herbicides can kill it with enough applications, but you should do it right after mowing.

 What other liquid herbicides can kill it?